Fall Spiders: How They Get Inside and How To Get Rid of Them

 The most common spiders at home include the common house spiders, cellar spiders, wolf spiders, and sac spiders.

 Cellar spiders are often identified as “daddy longlegs” due to their thin, long legs.
-However, there are cellar spiders with long bodies and those with short bodies.
+However, there are cellar spiders with both long bodies and short bodies.

 As their name suggests, you can typically find cellar spiders hiding in dark, damp areas like a cellar or basement.

 The common house spider is aptly named because it is the spider that people most often see indoors.
 It is an indoor nuisance mainly due to its messy webs more than the spider itself.

 As the name suggests, these spiders move by jumping.
 You may see one on the inside of a screen door, along a wall, or on any household surface that is exposed to light.

 Jumping spiders can be identified by their dense hairs, compact shape, and short legs.
 Their front legs are thicker and longer than their side and back legs.

 This type of spider usually hunts for prey during the day.
 Typically, jumping spiders can be found throughout the U.S.